 Services that are covered for you What you must pay when you get these services - Platinum Plan What you must pay when you get these services - Gold Plan Inpatient mental health care 12 continued hospital stay is longer than 90 days, you can use these extra days.
 But once you have used up these extra 60 days, your inpatient hospital coverage will be limited to 90 days.
 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay 12 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Please refer below to When your stay is no longer covered, these services will be covered as described in the following sections: Please refer below to Physician services Physician/Practitioner Physician/Practitioner Diagnostic tests (like lab tests) Services, Including Services, Including • X-ray, radium, and isotope therapy including technician materials and services Doctor's Office Visits.
-Please refer below to Doctor's Office Visits.
-Please refer below to Surgical dressings Outpatient Diagnostic Outpatient Diagnostic • Splints, casts and other devices used to reduce fractures and dislocations Tests and Therapeutic Services and Supplies.
-Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies.
-Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
+Covered services include, but are not When your stay is no longer covered, these services will be covered as described in the following sections: When your stay is no longer covered, these services will be covered as described in the following sections: limited to: Please refer below to Physician/Practitioner Please refer below to Physician/Practitioner Physician servicesDiagnostic tests (like lab tests) Services, Including Services, Including • X-ray, radium, and isotope therapy including Doctor's Office Visits.
+Doctor's Office Visits. technician materials and services Please refer below to Outpatient Diagnostic Please refer below to Outpatient Diagnostic Surgical dressingsSplints, casts and other devices used to reduce Tests and Therapeutic Tests and Therapeutic fractures and dislocations Services and Supplies.
+Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies.
+Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Discourse for half of • Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
 Please refer below to Outpatient Rehabilitation Services.